joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 working days each with 8 hours of work per day.
 Note that the resource assignment spans a weekend.
 On the weekend days MPXJ has returned a `null` value.
 This indicates that this is non-working time, so no work is expected.
-Typically if MPXJ returns a zero duration for a period, this indicates that the period is normally working time, but that no work has been performed.
+Typically, if MPXJ returns a zero duration for a period, this indicates that the period is normally working time, but that no work has been performed.

 The example resource assignment we're using here is in progress, so rather than